MicrosoftDocs/azure-stack-docs/azure-stack/hci/deploy/network-atc.md

 Here is some new terminology:

 **Intent**: An intent is a definition of how you intend to use the physical adapters in your system.
-An intent has a handle (friendly name), identifies one or more physical adapters, and includes one or more intent types.
+An intent has a friendly name, identifies one or more physical adapters, and includes one or more intent types.

 An individual physical adapter can only be included in one intent.
 By default, an adapter does not have an intent (there is no special status or property given to adapters that don’t have an intent).
 You can have multiple intents; the number of intents you have will be limited by the number of adapters in your system.